 Podcast Series: The New Germany with Katja Hoyer and Oliver Moody

 In this special series, historian Katja Hoyer and journalist Oliver Moody set out to find some answers.
-Together with their expert guests, they will be looking into Germany's past and present to see what the future may hold for Europe's largest democracy.
-Controversial, unexpected and with a generous pinch of both German and British humour, this series goes where others don't.
+Together with their expert guests, they are looking into Germany’s past and present to see what the future may hold for Europe’s largest democracy.
+Controversial, unexpected and with a generous pinch of both German and British humour, this series goes where others don’t.

 About Katja Hoyer & Oliver Moody

 Katja Hoyer is a German-British historian and journalist.
 She is a Visiting Research Fellow at King's College London, a Fellow of the Royal Historical Society, a columnist for the Washington Post, and the author of the best-selling book "Blood and Iron.
 The Rise and Fall of the German Empire 1871-1914."

 Oliver Moody has been the Berlin correspondent for The Times and The Sunday Times since 2018, covering Germany and northern, central and eastern Europe.
 He was named Fresh Young Voice of the Year and Science Commentator of the Year at the 2018 UK Comment Awards.